 Our chart, taken after crossing into the ocean.
 The circled vessel on the right is us, the yellow land to the left is Cuba!

 As we approached Marathon, we took another cut through the mangroves, taking Sister Creek to reach Boot Key Harbor and Marathon Marina.
 There were numerous boats anchored in the creek and tied to the mangroves.
 It looked like a nice spot, but we know firsthand from our stay in Vero Beach how buggy the mangroves can be!

 Sister Creek and Boot Key Harbor

 It was a great travel day, with calm winds and sea, and a pleasant 70 degrees.
 We enjoyed two nights at Marathon Marina, which is pretty conveniently located, and has a lovely pool.
 We didn’t eat at their restaurant, as it looked and smelled dirty, so we opted to have most of our meals on the boat.

 There’s a large Turtle Hospital a short bike ride away from the marina, so we took a ride to check it out.
 The hospital rescues and rehabilitates the turtles, and if they’re well enough, releases the them back to the wild.
 It was fascinating and heartbreaking to see these amazing animals, some who were waiting for release, and others that are now permanent residents.
-They even had tiny baby turtles.
+They even had tiny baby turtles (adorable!).
 While we are extremely conscious of respecting the water around us and the animals who live there, it was awful to see how our often careless behavior affects our wildlife.
 Plastic grocery bags are officially out of use in our household!

 The Marathon Turtle Hospital

 We left the Turtle Hospital and rode down to check out Faro Blanco Marina.
 We had thought of staying there, but it was far more expensive than Marathon Marina.
 It is a lovely spot, with a beautiful pool and nice dockside restaurant, The Lighthouse Grill.
 We enjoyed a lovely lunch while watching the fisherman come in and feeding the pelicans as they cleaned their fish.

 Faro Blanco Marina, Marathon